RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

    all_data = {'field name' : {coutry_code : value} ...}

-It may be that the data for the field and the country is more than we want, but it will be easiest for now to just get the data in rough form, then we can clean it up once we have it in a DataFrame.
+It may be that the data for the field and the country is more than we want, but it will be easiest, for now, to just get the data in rough form, then we can clean it up once we have it in a DataFrame.

 There are 177 different fields in the 2017 data.
-Loading all of them would be a huge amount of work, and more data than we need.
+Loading all of them would be a considerable amount of work, and more data than we need.
 Let's start with a list that is close to our original data above.

 -  Country - name